andreaponza/Pi-calculation/README.md

-Compute pi to a certain number of decimal digits, and print it.
+Compute pi to a certain number of decimal digits, and print it.</br>
 Required gmplib https://gmplib.org

   gcc chudnovskyPi.c -lgmp